Frankdiazw/MechaCar_Statistical_Analysis/README.md

 ## Linear Regression to Predict MPG

 ![](https://github.com/Frankdiazw/MechaCar_Statistical_Analysis/blob/main/Resources/Deliverable_1_code.png)
+- Figure 1.
+Linear Model to carry our regression.

+- As we can see, a linear model was designed to predict the Miles per Gallon (mpg) of the Mechacar's prototypes using variables from the "MechaCar_mpg.csv" file.
+The variance of a non-random variable is usually 0.
+However, vehicle_length, and ground_clearance coeeficients provided a non-random amount of variance to the mpg values in the dataset.
+- Looking further on the results, we can see that the value for the "p-value" is 5.35e-11 or 0.0000000000535 which is clearly much smaller than the significance level of 0.05; which is enough to reject the null hypothesis, that indcates that the slope of this linear model is not 0.
+- Although the linear model was executed correctly, the value for the multiple R-squared is 0.7149, that means that the 71.49% of all the predictions of this models will be accurate.
+That being said, speaking of a high-level company this model will not be effective for the predictions.

 ## Summary Statistics on Suspension Coils

 ![](https://github.com/Frankdiazw/MechaCar_Statistical_Analysis/blob/main/Resources/Deliverable_2_table.png)
+- Figure 2.
+Code made to calculate the estimates of the data.

 ![](https://github.com/Frankdiazw/MechaCar_Statistical_Analysis/blob/main/Resources/Deliverable_2_code.png)
+- Figure 3.
+Summary from the statistics on the Suspension Coils across all manufacturing lots and for each lot.

+- For this analysis summary the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
+We can see in Figure 2. that the Standard Deviation for all manufacturing lots is well under 100 PSI with a value of 62.29 PSI.
+However, when we see the dataframes from Figure 3, there is an exorbitant 170.28 PSI value for lot 3.
+Nevertheless, lot 3 does not meet with the PSI requirements.

 ## T-Test on Suspension Coils